oracle/terraform-provider-oci/website/docs/d/os_management_hub_managed_instances.html.markdown

 The following arguments are supported:

 * `advisory_name` - (Optional) The assigned erratum name.
 It's unique and not changeable.
 Example: `ELSA-2020-5804`
+* `agent_version` - (Optional) A filter to return only managed instances with the specified version of osmh-agent running.
 * `arch_type` - (Optional) A filter to return only instances whose architecture type matches the given architecture.
 * `compartment_id` - (Optional) The OCID of the compartment that contains the resources to list.
 This filter returns only resources contained within the specified compartment.
 * `display_name` - (Optional) A filter to return resources that match the given display names.